shakilmith/documentaion/frontend/angular/angular-attribute-directives/ng-model-directive/index.md

 }
 ```

 Note: Don't forget to import the Input, Output and EventEmitter from "@angular/core" library.
-But, if you use VS code, and when you declare @Input, @Output or @EventEmitter, automatically will be imported at the top of the component file.
+But, if you use VS code, and when you declare @Input, @Output or @EventEmitter, automatically they will be imported at the top of the component file.

 Now open app.component.html template file: